Gear up for discovery

 Plan your visit

-An average visit is 2-3 hours, but our dynamic galleries showcase thousands of objects that can keep you exploring all day.
+An average visit is 2-3 hours, but our galleries showcase thousands of objects that can keep you exploring all day.

 A two-hour visit